 Applying for SSD is often the only way injured workers can provide for their families.
 Giles County employment is mostly in the manufacturing sector.
 In Pulaski, the Frito-Lay plant, Johnson Controls, and Magneti Marelli are among the largest area employers.
 Manufacturing occupations are especially hard on the human body, causing repetitive stress injuries, back injuries, burns, and other health problems.
 If you develop a disability due to illness or injury, the SSA will demand proof that your disability prevents you from doing any type of work.
 But when you’ve always worked in manufacturing and suffer a serious injury, you can’t easily find alternative work.

 - Only 14 percent of the Giles County population age 25 and older have a bachelor’s degree or higher, so most workers can’t easily find a “professional” job in an office.
 Employment options are limited, especially in the smaller cities of Ardmore, Elkton, and Minor Hill.

 Options for Families

 Nearly 17 percent of people in Giles County earn incomes that are below the federal poverty threshold.
 Many families can barely afford the necessities of daily life, and when an injury or illness strikes, the results can be devastating.

-We know the most common reasons the SSA denies benefits, so we help our clients prepare their initial application thoroughly, to improve the chances at getting approved for benefits.
+We know the most common reasons the SSA denies benefits, so we help our clients prepare their initial application thoroughly, to improve the chances of getting approved for benefits.

 If you need help with either your initial SSD claim or an appeal, contact our office today.
-We work on a contingency basis, meaning you pay nothing up front for our services – our fee comes from any SSD benefits you may receive.
-Request your confidential, no-obligation consultation online or by calling 1-931-962-1044.
+We work on a contingency basis, meaning you pay nothing upfront for our services – our fee comes from any SSD benefits you may receive.
+Request your confidential, no-obligation consultation online or by calling 931-962-1044.